MattDRyan/Week-3-Homework/README.md

 **Homework Task**

-Week three's homework required students to modify starter code (index.html, style.css and script.js) to create an application that enables employees to generate random password based on criteria that they’ve selected.
-This was required to run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code that students write.
+Week three's homework required students to modify starter code (index.html, style.css and script.js) to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This project was required to run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code that students write.
 A responsive user interface that adapts to multiple screen sizes and a polished look and feel were also key project requirements.

 **Completed site**